thomastaudt/portpics/README.md

 ## portpics.py
+Copy pictures to folders depending on the date of

-Simple python 3 utility script that copies / moves images from an input folder to an output folder hierarchy.
-The files may be folder-prefixed by a string containing %d, %m, or %y for the day, month, or year that the image was created (it reads this as exif information).
-The default option is --prefix="%y/%m/%d".
-The script can also search for sidecar xmp files and perform the same copy / move operations on them as for the pictures themselves.
+Simple python3 utility script that copies or moves images from an input folder to an output folder hierarchy that may depend on exif date information of the pictures.
+This means that the specified output folder may contain the placeholders '%d', '%m', or '%y' for the day, month, or year of the images 'EXIF DateTimeOriginal' information.
+The script can also search for sidecar (xmp) files and perform the same copy / move operations on them as on the pictures.

+One can also specify a command to be run after copying the single files, so that the pictures may e.g. be compressed.

 ### Requirements

-For the script to work, `import exifread` must succeed in python 3.
+For the script to work, `from exifread import process_file` must succeed in python3 (this requires the `exifread` package).
-Currently only tested for linux (uses `mv`, `mkdir`, and `cp`), but this is probably subject to change.
+Currently only tested on linux (uses `mv`, `mkdir`, and `cp`), but this is probably subject to change.

+### Description

+### Options

+%y: year
+%m: month
+%d: day
+%f: file name
+%n: processing number (each picture to be processed obtains such a number)

+* -i,--input         input directory
+* -o,--output        output directory
+* -e,--extensions    comma separated list of file extensions that are searched for in the input directory [default: jpg]
+* -n,--name          name of the output files; may contain %y,%m,%d,%f,%n;
+                     in this case %f is the basename of the original target file [default: %f]
+* -c,--command       command that shall be applied on the copied files;
+                     may contain %y,%m,%d,%f,%n; in this case %f is the basename of the copied file
+* -D,--digits        number of digits that %n is replaced with; e.g. for 10 pictures and -p 3 the values of %n would go from 001 to 010 [default: digits of number of pictures]
+* -O,--offset        offset of %n; -O 10 would mean that %n starts at 11 instead of at 1. (-D and -O allow to get a consistent numbering with %n between different runs of portpics) [default: 0]

+* -R,--recursive     flag; if given the input directory is searched recursively
+* -s,--sidecar       flag; if given sidecar files (.xmp, .XMP) are also copied / moved
+* -v,--verbose       flag; if given more informations are printed
+* -q,--quiet         flag; causes the script to run quietly
+* -r,--replace       flag; if given target files that already exist are overwritten (by default they are not!)
+* -d,--delete        flag; if given the pictures are moved to their destination instead of copied.

 ### Examples

 Example of usage:
 ```
+./portpics.py -i /media/mmcblk0p1/DCIM/ -o ~/pictures/%y/%m/%d -e jpeg,raw
-./portpics.py -i /media/sdc1/DCIM/ -o ~/pictures/jpegs/ -e jpeg -p "%y_%m_%d"
+./portpics.py -i ... -o ... -e jpeg -c 'convert %f -resize 2000 -quality 70% small_%f'
 ```

 ### TODO
- * Moving the pictures (instead of copying them) does not work at the moment.
- * The only raw files handled right now are '.srw' files (which is trivial to enhance).
- * Maybe get rid of the dependence on exifread
- * Search through subfolders if desired
- * Add compression for jpeg files
+ * Replace Exceptions
+ * OS-Independence
+ * Compression?
+ * SSH?
+ * Sort by date so that %n is deterministic on the pictures